-Assessment Mid term assessment: Plot/context/lan guage questions End of half term ASSESSMENT: Language qusstion on Non Fiction context based articles Mid term assessment: Language analysis question in style of paper 1 Section A End of term ASSESSMENT: Stave 4 - Influence of the Supernatural - Past GCSE lit paper 1 question.
-Mid term Assessment 3rd week : Creative writing End of term ASSESSMENT: Compare 'Remains' to another war poem.
+Assessment Mid term assessment: Plot/context/lan guage questions End of half term ASSESSMENT: Language question on Non Fiction context based articles Mid term assessment: Language analysis question in style of paper 1 Section A End of term ASSESSMENT: Stave 4 - Influence of the Supernatural - Past GCSE lit paper 1 question.
+Mid term Assessment 3rd week: Creative writing End of term ASSESSMENT: Compare 'Remains' to another war poem.
 Past exam question Mid term assessment: 2nd week Redraft of previous term's response to Conflict question or new question ASSESSMENT: Mock exams.
-Language paper 1 : 'Tiredness of Rosabel' Literature paper 2: Conflict poetry/ AIC ASSESSMENT: Spoken Language NEA Skills Reading: Lit AO1: Read, understand and respond to texts.
+Language paper 1: 'Tiredness of Rosabel' Literature paper 2: Conflict poetry/ AIC ASSESSMENT: Spoken Language NEA Skills AO1: Read, understand and respond to texts.
 Students should be able to: maintain a critical style and develop an informed personal response use textual references, including quotations, to support and illustrate interpretations.
-AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.
-AO3: Show understanding of the relationships between texts and the contexts in which they were written.
-Writing A05 & A06: (Writing) - Communicate clearly, effectively and imaginatively using a range of vocabulary and sentence structures accurately.
-Reading languageA01: interpret explicit and implicit information and summarise evidence.A02: Explain, comment on and analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their viewsA03: Compare writers' ideas and perspectives, as well as how these are conveyed, across two or more textsA04: : Evaluate texts critically and support this with appropriate textual references
+AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where Writing A05 & A06: (Writing) - Communicate clearly, effectively and imaginatively using a range of vocabulary and sentence structures accurately.
+Reading language A01: interpret explicit and implicit information and summarise evidence.
+A02: Explain, comment on and analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views A03: Compare writers' ideas and perspectives, as well as how these are conveyed, across two or more texts A04: Evaluate texts critically and support this with appropriate textual references